priyavrat-misra/til-in-java/README.md

 ###### Day 25 [↑](#today-i-learned-in-java- "Back to Top")
 - `abstract` classes are non-instantiable, but defines common protocol for subclasses.
 > ```java
-> abstract class Syntax {
+> abstract class Syntax { ... }
->     ...
-> }
 > ```
 - like an abstract class an abstract method also involves inserting the keyword `abstract` in the method declaration.
   - it doesn't have a body.
-  - must be overridden (which also means that abstract methods can not be static)
+  - must be overridden (which also means that `abstract` methods can not be `static`)
 - `abstract` method → `abstract` class
 - `abstract` class → any method
 - a subclass can also be `abstract` and it need not override `abstract` methods.
-- if a subclass is non abstract then it must override all of the unimplemented abstract methods.
+- if a subclass is non-abstract then it must override all of the unimplemented abstract methods.
 - an abstract class can also have a constructor.
 However, this constructor is only accessible from a subclass constructor as it is not possible to instantiate an abstract class.
 - if we do not include a constructor in an abstract class (which is the typical case), then compiler inserts a no-arg constructor implicitly just like in the case of a normal class.
 And this implicitly created constructor will also be invoked from the subclass as part of constructor chaining process and this constructor will in turn invoke the superclass constructor, i.e., includes a `super()`.
 So, nothing is different from the regular superclass & subclass scenario.
 - in general, the term _"type"_ is often used to refer a either a `class` or an `interface`.
-- prior to Java 8, `interface` could only have public abstract methods but since Java 8 onwards an `interface` can have concrete methods.
+- prior to _Java 8_, `interface` could only have public abstract methods but since _Java 8_ onwards an `interface` can have concrete methods.
 - interfaces will not have any state i.e., they do not have instance variables or constructors which makes them non-instantiable.
 - we can implement multiple interfaces but can only inherit one (as Java doesn't support Multiple Inheritance).
 Moreover an interface can have multiple subclasses from multiple packages.
 - an `interface` is implicitly abstract.
 > ```java
 > public interface InterfaceName {  // or `public abstract interface InterfaceName`
 >     /**
 >      * static final fields
 >      * abstract methods
->      * methods
+>      * concrete methods (from Java 8 onwards)
 >      * static methods
 >      * nested classes or interfaces
 >      */